Magssch/vscode-react-typescript-boilerplate/README.md

 # React TypeScript boilerplate

-A VSCode extension containing snippets for `.tsx` files.
+A VSCode extension containing snippets for modern React development in TypeScript with functional components and hooks.
 This extension is meant to be a non-intrusive way to accelerate frontend development in TypeScript, while maintaining explicit type definitions and best-practices for self-documenting TypeScript code.

 The extension contains the following snippets for creating boilerplate code for React with TypeScript: